There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

-- PS4 - This licence gives you the power to test, debug and build games for the Sony PlayStation 4.
+- PS4 - This licence gives you the power to test, debug and build games for the Sony PlayStation 4 (register here).

-- XBox One - This licence gives you the power to test, debug and build games for the Microsoft XBox One.
+- Xbox One - This licence gives you the power to test, debug and build games for the Microsoft Xbox One (register here).